zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/sar_cfg.rst

 #################################

-Segmentation and reassembly (SAR) provides a way of handling larger upper transport layer messages in a mesh network, with a purpose of enhancing the Bluetooth mesh throughput.
+Segmentation and reassembly (SAR) provides a way of handling larger upper transport layer messages in a mesh network, with a purpose of enhancing the Bluetooth Mesh throughput.
 The segmentation and reassembly mechanism is used by the lower transport layer.

 The lower transport layer defines how the upper transport layer PDUs are segmented and reassembled